Skip to main content

 Create a Budget

 To stay on top of finances, it is necessary to have a sound financial plan which includes both income and expenses.
 After helping your client calculate how much is owed, help them create a budget with the specific goal of getting caught up on bills.
-There are many free budgeting worksheets available online; for example, the Federal Financial Literacy and Education Commission has a simple budgeting worksheet available for downloading.
+There are many free budgeting worksheets available online.

 Once the budget is created, discuss the timeline for how long it will take to get caught up and encourage your client to adhere to it as strictly as possible.
 Each month, the budget should be reevaluated and rewritten to accommodate any changes in expenses or income.
 Encourage your client to budget for one or two inexpensive rewards once a month that adds encouragement for staying on target.